nix97/nix/README.txt

 >>app PDEs Solver

 The coverage of this problem are:
--Wave equation
+-Wave equation using Finite-Difference method
--Heat equation
--Laplace's equation
+-Heat equation using Forward-Difference method -Laplace's equation Dirichlet method
--Poisson's equation
+-Poisson's equation using Finite-Difference     method

-2. System of Ordinary Differential Equation
+2. System of Ordinary Differential Equation using Runge-Kutta fourth-order formula(RK4)
->>app
+>>app System of ODE Solver

+Solving of Two Differential Equation
+Y'(t)=F(t,x,y) and

+X'(t)=F(t,x,y)

 1. Conversion Number build in Lazarus 1.6.4 is an app for converting number from base to base (binary, octal, decimal, hexadecimal).